 Any expenses incurred by any Minister of the Crown, government department, instrumentality, or statutory body in implementing the provisions of this Part in consequence of the declaration of a state of emergency, shall, except in so far as they fall to be otherwise defrayed under any other Act, be defrayed out of moneys provided by Parliament, and any increase attributable to the implementation of those provisions in any sums falling to be paid under any other Act out of moneys provided by Parliament shall be so paid.

-[Section 52 inserted by No. 22 of 1974 s.
-15; amended by No. 89 of 1994 s.
+[Section 52 inserted: No. 22 of 1974 s.
+15; amended: No. 89 of 1994 s.
 109.]

 53. Grants to meet expenditure